varya/hackeress-2019/index.md

 Besides, there is a large UI kit in Sketch.

-Apart from technical perspecitive, design system at Elisa means communication practises, visual guidelines, shared processes and tools.
+Apart from technical perspecitive, design system at Elisa means communication practices, visual guidelines, shared processes and tools.

 So, during the last year, I had a lot of opportunities to apply different technologies for supporting this ecosystems, making processes smooth and more transparent.